Essentials For a Great PR Campaign

 media and consumer attention through product photos, write-ups, stories and articles

-placed in magazines, newspapers, TV, radio and the Internet.
+placed in magazines, newspapers, social media, TV, radio and the Internet.
 The result is essentially

 journalist-endorsed, free advertising to thousands and sometimes millions of people, so